contiv/vpp/docs/MANUAL_INSTALL.md

 ```
 kubeadm init --token-ttl 0 --pod-network-cidr=10.1.0.0/16
 ```
-The CIDR specified with the flag `--pod-network-cidr` is used by kube-proxy and must match `PodSubnetCIDR` from the `IPAMConfig` section of the `contiv.yaml` configuration file, defined in the Contiv-VPP [deployment YAML file](../k8s/contiv-vpp.yaml).
-A special case are pods in the host network namespace, which will share interfaces and their IP addresses with the host.
-For services with backends running in the host it is therefore required to select node management IP from `PodSubnetCIDR` for proxying to work properly.
+**Note:** The CIDR specified with the flag `--pod-network-cidr` is used by kube-proxy, and it **must match** the `PodSubnetCIDR` parameter in the `IPAMConfig` section in the Contiv-vpp config map in its deployment file ([contiv-vpp.yaml YAML file](../k8s/contiv-vpp.yaml)).
+Pods in the host network namespace are special case; they share interfaces and their IP addresses with the host.
+For services with backends running on the host it is therefore required to select their IP address from the `PodSubnetCIDR` for proxying to work properly.

 Also note that `kubeadm init` will autodetect the network interface to advertise